beshu-tech/readonlyrest-docs/elasticsearch.md

 certificate_verification: true
 ```

 under `ssl_internode` section.
-This option is applicable only for internode ssl.
+This option is applicable only for internode SSL.

 #### Client authentication